Alice Cooper: Early life

 Vincent Damon Furnier was born on February 4, 1948, in Detroit, Michigan, the son of Ether Moroni Furnier (1924–1987) and his wife Ella Mae (née McCart; 1925–2022).
 He was named after his uncle, Vincent Collier Furnier, and the short-story writer Damon Runyon.
-His father was an evangelist in The Church of Jesus Christ, informally known as "Bickertonites", and his paternal grandfather, Thurman Sylvester Furnier, was an apostle (from 1917) in and president (1963–1965) of that church.
+His father was an evangelist in The Church of Jesus Christ, and his paternal grandfather Thurman Sylvester Furnier was a leader and later president (1963–1965) of that church organization.

+The Furnier family resided in East Detroit on Lincoln Ave near Kelly Road, a few blocks from Eastland Mall.
+Cooper attended Kantner Elementary School, recalled watching horror movies at the Eastown Theatre (where he would later perform), and local neighborhood trick-or-treating on Halloween, the "biggest night of the year", which he took "very seriously".
 Cooper was active in his church at ages 11 to 12.
 Following a series of childhood illnesses, he moved with his family to Phoenix, Arizona, where he attended Cortez High School.
-In his high school yearbook, his ambition was to be "A million record seller".